MathumithaRajan/HDL-Bits-Solution/README.md

 # HDL-Bits-Solution
-This repository contains my solutions to various HDLBits exercises to strengthen Verilog skills and understanding of digital design concepts.
+This repository contains my solutions to various HDLBits exercises.

 ## 📌 About HDL- Bits
 https://hdlbits.01xz.net/wiki/Main_Page

-A platform that provides hands-on exercises for learning Verilog and digital logic design with problems ranging from fundamental gates to more complex state machines and sequential logic.
+A platform that provides hands-on exercises to strengthen Verilog skills and understanding of digital design concepts with problems ranging from fundamental gates to more complex state machines and sequential logic.

 ## 📁 Repository Structure